SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q14: keys in React list? what is List virtualization**

 A list in React is a collection of data that we display by looping through it, usually using map().
 While rendering lists, each item should have a unique key so React can identify which item has changed, been added, or removed.
 A unique key helps React avoid unnecessary re-renders because it tracks each element efficiently.
 Without a proper key, React may re-render the entire list even if only one item changed, which affects performance.
+#### Why is key important Problems using index as key?
+key helps React identify which list item changed, added, or removed.else use uuid or Date.now()
  ```js
  const users = [
   { id: 1, name: "Sam" },